 SAN DIEGO (May 28, 2013) – University of San Diego School of Law faculty members have been recognized once again for the impact of their scholarship.
-In a recent post by Paul Caron on the TaxProf Blog, USD School of Law ranks 23rd worldwide1 in all-time faculty downloads on the Social Sciences Research Network (SSRN).
+In a recent post by Paul Caron on the TaxProf Blog, USD School of Law ranks 23rd worldwide in all-time faculty downloads on the Social Sciences Research Network (SSRN).

-In addition to its placement among the top 25 in the latest SSRN world law school faculty rankings, USD School of Law ranks 21st in all-time SSRN downloads among American Bar Association (ABA) accredited law schools and 5th among California law schools—behind only Stanford Law School; University of California, Berkeley School of Law; University of California, Los Angeles School of Law; and University of Southern California Gould School of Law.2
+In addition to its placement among the top 25 in the latest SSRN world law school faculty rankings, USD School of Law ranks 21st in all-time SSRN downloads among American Bar Association (ABA) accredited law schools and 5th among California law schools—behind Stanford Law School; University of California, Berkeley School of Law; University of California, Los Angeles School of Law; and University of Southern California Gould School of Law.

 About University of San Diego School of Law